Tutorial: Images and More!

 Their final dimensions are dependent on what you aim to achieve, keeping in mind that your image will appear at different sizes on different computers, with various monitors and screen resolutions.

-Try to choose a scale that looks not over-large on 800 x 600 but not too small for 1024 x 768 monitor displays.
+Try to choose a size that does not look overly-large on 800 x 600 but not too small for 1024 x 768 monitor displays.
 For example, use a width of 350 pixels for landscape or horizontal pictures and a height of 250 pixels for portrait or vertical images.

 Monitor size and optimal screen resolution are interrelated.
 Screen elements appear smaller as you increase the resolution.
 Today, the most widely used screen size is 1024 x 768.